conda-forge/conda-forge.github.io/src/joining-the-team.rst

 1. Keep up to date with the current best practices for conda packaging standards
 2. Provide recipe review which generally means making sure that the recipe under review adheres to what we list on the :ref:`recipe`__ page.
+3. Open issues as needed, both on staged and on the other flagship repos (smithy, webservices, etc), especially when problems occur.
-3. <Other people please chime in here with what the responsibilities are supposed to be>
+4. <Other people please chime in here with what the responsibilities are supposed to be>

 TODO
 ====